Thursday, February 20, 2025

-Japanese Language Proficiency Test (JLPT): Overview
+The Japanese Language Proficiency Test (JLPT) and My Japanese

-Compiled by Janpha Thadphoothon
+Researched by Janpha Thadphoothon

 The Japanese-Language Proficiency Test (JLPT) or 日本語能力試験(JLPT)is a standardized test that assesses non-native speakers' proficiency in Japanese.
 It is divided into five levels (N5 to N1), with N5 being the easiest and N1 being the most difficult. [試験は5つのレベル(N5からN1)に分かれており、N5が最も簡単で、N1が最も難しいです。] The test evaluates reading, listening, vocabulary, and grammar skills but does not include a speaking component.